Jimmyhjl/FCP-Final-/README.md

 Functions which were not specified for the task were added to the code.

 * get_neighbour_indexes() defined in the Node class, returns the network's indices for every neighbour of a node
-* BFS(root_node) defined in the Network class, peforms a Breadth-first-search to find the shortest route to every other node in the network from the root_node
+* BFS(root_node) defined in the Network class, performs a Breadth-first-search to find the shortest route to every other node in the network from the root_node

-test the validitiy of the code by executing python3 .\\FCP_assignment_.py -network 10 python3 .\\FCP_assignment_.py -test_networks
+test the validity of the code by executing python3 .\\FCP_assignment_.py -network 10 python3 .\\FCP_assignment_.py -test_networks